 - 1. Open the local RMAD console. - 2.
-Right-click Remote Consoles under the Replication node and select Add Console. - 3.
-In the Add Replication Console dialog, specify a host name where the RMAD console that will be used as a replication source is installed. - 4.
-Select Replicate backup information, collections, global settings and schedule (Full mode). - 5.
+Right-click Remote Consoles under the Replication node and select Add Console. - In the Add Replication Console dialog, specify a host name where the RMAD console that will be used as a replication source is installed. - 4.
+Replication mode provides the following options. - Replicate backup information only (Backup mode) - Replicate backup information, collections, global settings and schedule (Full mode).
+Set Fallback account for performing schedule replication.
+The Fallback Account is a pre-configured account for replacing the account that is used by the backup creation task.
+Select Do not specify credentials which if chosen then only System or gMSA accounts that are available on both master and slave console machines will be kept after replicating backup tasks.
+Select Use the following credentials to add another account that has administrator privileges on the systems to be backup up. - Click the Replicate forest recovery project files check box to replicate the Forest Recovery Project files to the console.
+Click on the Configure button to specify the location of the Source project files (.frproj) and specify the Target folder location for the project files (.frproj). - 5.
 Supply the credentials for the replication task.
-These credentials will be used to connect the source console that you have just added. - The account used for the replication task must be a member of the local Administrators group on the local and remote RMAD consoles. - The account must be a member of the Domain Users group on each target domain. - The account must be a member of the local Administrators group on the computer hosting the AD LDS (ADAM) instances. - 6.
+These credentials will be used to connect the source console that you have just added. - The account used for the replication task must be a member of the local Administrators group on the local and remote RMAD consoles. - The account must be a member of the Domain Users group on each target domain.

+- The account must be a member of the local Administrators group on the computer hosting the AD LDS (ADAM) instances. - 6.
 Now the source console instance is added and shown in the right pane. - 7.
 Set the console replication status to Enabled in the right pane. - 8.
 To start the replication, right-click Remote Consoles and press Replicate.

-- 9. To change the console properties, right-click the console instance from the list in the right pane and select Properties. - To remove the console instance from the replication console list, right-click the instance and click Remove.
+- To change the console properties, right-click the console instance from the list in the right pane and select Properties. - To remove the console instance from the replication console list, right-click the instance and click Remove.